-Happy Thanksgiving Poems- Thanksgiving is the annually celebrated occasion in a large number of countries around the world.
+Happy Thanksgiving Poems- Thanksgiving is an annually celebrated occasion in a large number of countries around the world.
 On this precious day, millions of people get to celebrate their gratitude in life.
 Thanksgiving is definitely a special day that everyone looks forward to.
 We should always be thankful for all those blessings we have received.
-As, this year’s most awaited occasional feast is just around the corner, so here we have gathered a nice collection of special Thanksgiving day poems.
+As, this year’s most awaited occasional feast is just around the corner, here we have gathered a nice collection of special Thanksgiving day poems.
 You can share these lovely poems with your near and dear ones on the lovely eve of Thanksgiving.

 The tear another’s tears bring forth,